wmillett/TurnClash/Assets/Scripts/UI/README_IssuesFix.md

 **Root Cause**: The manager was using `DontDestroyOnLoad()` which prevented proper scene cleanup.

 ### 2. UI Values Not Updating
-**Problem**: Attack, health, and defense values not displaying in SelectionPanel UI.
+**Problem**: Attack, health, and defence values not displaying in SelectionPanel UI.

 **Root Cause**: Missing or incorrectly assigned UI component references in SelectionInfoUI.